Canadian Police Arrest COVID-19 Mandate Protesters

-Ottawa Police on Friday reportedly started arresting truckers who have been protesting Canada's vaccine mandates and other COVID-19 related restrictions for the past three weeks.
+Police in Ottawa, Ontario, on Friday reportedly started arresting truckers who have been protesting Canada’s vaccine mandates and other COVID-19 related restrictions for the past three weeks.

 With some dressed in tactical gear and carrying automatic weapons, police began a crackdown on Thursday night, reportedly arresting organizers Tamara Lich and Chris Barber around the capital’s Parliament Hill area.
 Authorities also sealed off a large section of the city’s center to prevent people, including reporters, from entering.

-"All media who are attending the area, please keep a distance and stay out of police operations for your safety," the Ottawa Police tweeted Friday.
-"Anyone found within areas undergoing enforcement may be subject to arrest."
+“All media who are attending the area, please keep a distance and stay out of police operations for your safety,” Ottawa police tweeted Friday.
+“Anyone found within areas undergoing enforcement may be subject to arrest.”

 The Canadian Broadcasting Corp., Canada’s state media, reported the arrests had taken place and said that police had set up several detention centers around the city.